redpanda-data/connect/docs/processors/README.md

   min_parts: 1
 ```

-Checks whether each message fits within certain boundaries, and drops messages
+Checks whether each message batch fits within certain boundaries, and drops
-that do not.
-A metric is incremented for each dropped message and debug logs
+batches that do not.
-are also provided if enabled.

 ## `catch`